k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 For example, the console access can be set to be using LDAP and if it failed to try using Fabric credentials.
 This fallback mechanism shall be used carefully and on very specific cases.

-#### Web, Console & Web Services Access Authentication
+#### Authentication method by Channel

 Fabric provides the flexibility to separate between the authenticators for the various access methods - web, console and WS.

-For example, in case IAM is not handled by Fabric, apps might use web access via SAML and yet need information about users, which can bee achieved using LDAP.
+For example, in case IAM is not handled by Fabric, apps might use web access via SAML and console access via LDAP.

-Such use case can be found at [TDM](/articles/TDM): An environment owner can see at the TDM web-app all _test_ users which are candidate to use this environment.
-The TDM web-app access can be _SSO/SAML_.
-Yet, to show to show the tester list, TDM activates a web-service which call to a Fabric command that get the information using the _LDAP_ authenticator, with the app admin credentials.